rhowsane/arm_master/docs/_build/html/_sources/arm_master.rst.txt

 Arm Master Package
 ========================

+*"I am the master of my fate: I am the captain of my soul."*

+*- William Ernest Henley*

 Arm Master is the *ROS Package* which controls the arm.
-At the most basic level, its purpose is to query goal end effector poses, and interpolate their from the arms current position.
+At the most basic level, its purpose is to query goal end effector poses, and then move the arm from the current position to meet the new goal.

-Code for this computation is located in python scripts.
-Many of which are exposes them selves as ROS node, but also some that simply provide function calls.
+Code for this computation is located in *python* scripts.
+Some of these scripts exposes them selves as ROS node, but their are also some scripts that simply provide pure *python* function calls.

 File Structure
 -----------------